 In key stage 3 the emphasis is on building problem solving skills (computational thinking).
 In 2015-16 in Computing lessons in year 7 we will focus on using computers safely and responsibly, using email, file organisation and also work on building simple programs using Scratch micro:bits and a Basic language.

 Throughout years 10 and 11 those who have chosen to study GCSE Computing have 3 lessons of computing per week.
 They make use of a number of online resources such as Dynamic Learning and www.teach-ict.com as well as using textbooks “GCSE Computing” by Susan Robson and “OCR Computing for Students” by Sean Byrne and George Rouse.
 All lessons are taught in computer labs although students are also encouraged to think about developing solutions away from a computer by engaging in problem solving.

 Students continue to practise programming and develop their analysis, design and testing skills.
 Further theory includes further binary and data representation, computer systems, the CPU, memory, the fetch-decode-execute cycle, logic gates and software.
 From September 2016 students will follow the new GCSE offered by AQA.
 To find out more about this, please visit:

 In 2016 – 17 students will complete either the A452 research task from the OCR specification.

 Further theory topics include databases, software, reliability of computer systems, networks and the internet.

-To find out more about the curriculum followed at GCSE, please visit
+To find out more about the curriculum in year 11 please visit

 Sixth Form Prospectus - Please click here